tillydray/timeline/README.md

    the information you  want to display here in any way you want.

 8. What are some ways that we can improve the current code we just wrote?

+## TODOs
+- add tests
+- ensure logos load when on the proper tier
+- add stock statistics
+- add more stock details